What You Should Know About EnFact, Our Fraud Monitoring System

 Should you miss their call, EnFact will leave a voicemail, which will include a case number.
-Contact Enfact at 877.253.8964 regarding you debit card and 844.334.3874 option 2 regarding your credit card, with your case number, to verify the suspicious transactions.
+Contact EnFact at 833.735.1891 to verify the transactions.

 What if you don't have my phone number?

-We ask that you take a moment to confirm that we have ALL of your current phone numbers on file with us - including home and mobile numbers.
+We ask that you take a moment to confirm that we have ALL of your current phone numbers on file with us, including home and mobile numbers.
 EnFact will call any number you have listed on file in an attempt to alert you of unusual activity.
-You can make sure your information is up-to-date by filling out this form, calling us at 260.490.8328, or stopping into your nearest branch.
+You can make sure your information is up-to-date by updating your contact details within online or mobile banking, calling us at 800.825.3641, or stopping into your nearest branch.

 You can also opt-in to receive text alerts about important information, including data breaches, by clicking here.